Terms and Conditions

-Client hereby acknowledges and agrees that any and all IP Rights that are developed, conceived or reduced to practice by Covalent in the performance of the Services and that is (i) within the field of or derived from the Covalent Background IP or (ii) does not rely on or incorporate Client-Provided Materials or Client Proprietary Information (“Covalent Developed IP”), is not part of the Deliverables and shall vest in and be the sole and exclusive property of, Covalent.
+Client hereby acknowledges and agrees that any and all IP Rights that are developed, conceived or reduced to practice by Covalent in the performance of the Services and that is (i) within the field of or derived from the Covalent Background IP or (ii) does not rely on or incorporate any specifically Client-Provided Materials or Client Proprietary Information (“Covalent Developed IP”), is not part of the Deliverables and shall vest in and be the sole and exclusive property of, Covalent.

 No license is granted to Covalent Background IP or Covalent Developed IP by these Terms.